Mobius2

 Authors and acknowledgement

-The Mobius2 framework is developed by Magnus Dahler Norling for The Norwegian Institute for Water Research (NIVA).
+The Mobius2 framework is developed by Magnus Dahler Norling for the Norwegian Institute for Water Research (NIVA).

 Additional contributions: Leah Jackson-Blake (Simply models, general testing), François Clayer (EasyLake model, general testing).